ales-tsurko/DNMKit/README.md

 		* OpenMusic
 		* PWGL
 		* and so on
-- DNMUtility: Basic helper functions and variables
+- **DNMUtility**: Basic helper functions and variables
+- **DNMJSON**: Wrapper for SwiftyJSON with DNM-specific funcionality
+- **DNMAudio**: Wrapper for The Amazing Audio Engine to provide:
+    * Sample-accurate timing of events in playback scenarios
+    * Audio playback of pitches